pylipp/sdd/README.md

 1. The program shall optionally allow `root` to manage apps.
 1. The program shall optionally allow for 'hybrid' (user and root) management.
 1. The program shall inform about optional dependencies required during app installation.
-1. The program shall install the latest released version of an app if available.
+1. The program shall install the latest released version of an app if not specified otherwise.
 1. The program shall take user-defined app versions into account for installation.
 1. The program shall enable reproducible app installations by freezing version numbers of installed apps.